TL;DR

 Looking back, several threads run through this work: code review, analyzing and modernizing legacy systems, risk analysis, and working closely with CTOs and business stakeholders.
 These are the foundations of technical assessment, and recognizing them is what influenced my choice to offer this as a focused service.

-I believe in open communication - no company politics, no hiding uncomfortable truths.
+I believe in open communication, with no company politics.
 I focus on what matters, cutting the noise.
 I avoid over-promising and I'm careful with estimations.
-Getting things done is more important than doing.

 You don't pay for report pages, you pay for insights.
-I can't even tell how large the report will be before I dive into the system.
-What you pay for is information that matters for your situation, not filler text that pads the report instead of guiding the decision.
+The report is as long as the system requires.
+What you pay for is information that matters for your situation, not filler that doesn't help you decide.

 In ongoing engagements, I have no reason to prolong tasks endlessly.
 Plenty of unsolved problems are always waiting.